flycheck/flycheck/doc/manual/usage.rst

    during this time, Flycheck starts to wait again.

-   This variable has no effect, if `idle-change` is not contained in :el:option:`flycheck-check-syntax-automatically`.
+   This variable has no effect, if `idle-change` is not contained in :option:`flycheck-check-syntax-automatically`.

 Regardless of automatic syntax checking you can also check the buffer
 manually:

-.. el:command:: flycheck-buffer
+.. command:: flycheck-buffer
    :binding: C-c ! c

    Start a syntax check in the current buffer.

 Each syntax check conducts the following steps:

-1. Run hooks in :el:hook:`flycheck-before-syntax-check-hook`
+1. Run hooks in :hook:`flycheck-before-syntax-check-hook`
 2. Clear error information from previous syntax checks.
 3. Select a :term:`suitable syntax checker`.
 See :ref:`syntax-checker-selection`, for more information on how syntax checkers